Battle of Munychia: Prelude

-The battle
+Battle

 The Athenian exiles drew up for battle in a formation ten ranks deep at the top of the Munychia, with light troops and spear throwers behind them.
 Below, in one of the markets of Piraeus, the joint Spartan-oligarchic force drew up in a formation of equal width, but fifty ranks deep.
 The Spartan garrison held the right, the forces of the Thirty the left.
 Xenophon's account of the battle states that Thrasybulus, to inspire his men, reminded them that the enemy right was composed of men whom they had routed a few days before, while the left was made up of men who had wrongly driven them from their country.

 The oligarchic forces advanced up the road towards the top of the hill, but before they reached the top the men from Phyle charged down the hill at them.
 This charge broke the oligarchic line, and the exiles pursued their enemies down the hill onto the level ground.
 In this rout, seventy men of the Thirty's force were killed.
 Among the dead was Critias, the leader of the Thirty; several other prominent oligarchic leaders were also killed, including Charmides.